 Naturally, the generalized eigenvalue problem $\mathbf{P}_{\alpha}$ can be related to Schr$\mbox{\"{o}}$der equations.
 Indeed, if the following Schr$\mbox{\"{o}}$der equation,

 has a solution $\Psi:F \rightarrow F$ for $\alpha >1$, then the generalized eigenvalue problem for $U_f$ has an obvious solution, provided that $\Phi(\cdot)=\|\Psi(\cdot)\| \in \mathcal{E}_F^R$ and $f\in \mathbb{L}_r(F)$.
-It is known that such an equation can be solved for particular domain $F$ and particular space of function over $F$ such as Hardy spaces; see \cite{TOPOCowen_book}.
-It is interesting to note that most of the results typically demand some compacity assumptions of the Koopman operator $U_f$ which involve that $f$ possesses at least a fixed point in $F$; cf. \cite{TOPOCaughran_Schwartz}, cf. also Theorem 5.1 in \cite{TOPOClahane} for extensions of results of \cite{TOPOCaughran_Schwartz}.
+It is known that such an equation can be solved for particular domain $F$ and particular space of {\mkk functions} over $F$ such as Hardy spaces; see \cite{TOPOCowen_book}.
+It is interesting to note that most of the results typically {\mkk require} some {\jr compactness} assumptions of the Koopman operator $U_f$ which involve that $f$ possesses at least a fixed point in $F$; {\mkk cf. \cite{TOPOCaughran_Schwartz,TOPOShapiro_al}}, cf. also \cite[Theorem 5.1]{TOPOClahane} for extensions of results of \cite{TOPOCaughran_Schwartz}.

 There exist other techniques coming from functional analysis rather than complex analysis, to deal with $\mathbf{P}_{\alpha}$ from the point of view of Schr$\mbox{\"{o}}$der equations.
 It consists of considering a more general type of Schr$\mbox{\"{o}}$der equations where the unknown is a map $\Psi:F \rightarrow E$ aiming to satisfy,